 Set slightly back the hotel itself was quite narrow but stretched back to Patong Beach at the rear, arriving at 1am I didn’t really appreciate its overall location but was more alarmed by the abundance of nightlife on its doorstep.
 ‘Understated glamour on Phuket’s South-West Shoreline’ SLH said in its description and I guess in comparison to some of the surrounding hotels that could be classed as true.
 I think the seafront suites with their own private plunge pools that faced the beach or the ground floor villas with direct pool access definitely had the wow factor that our second floor deluxe room lacked.

-On a positive note the room was large, clean and well-equipped but lacked storage in the form of any drawers, the small balcony was above one of the lap pools which was nice and had views to the beach.
+On a positive note the room was large, clean and well-equipped but lacked storage in the form of any drawers.
+The small balcony was above one of the lap pools which was nice and had views to the beach.
 The huge bathroom had a walk in rain shower and a bath that could be exposed to the bedroom via a sliding door.
-The mini bar was free as was plenty of bottled water.
+The mini bar was free along with plenty of bottled water.

-The stylish modern accommodation that was promised in this sixty-seven room boutique hotel was a bit dated in my opinion and the luxury part was cancelled out by the scuffed walls, patches of peeling paint and dented furniture which gave it a shabby feel, something that I would not expect from a hotel listed at this calibre especially as it’s only ten years old, built as part of the rebuild of the area after the 2004 tsunami.
-There was no air conditioning in any of the corridors, no lift, the quality of bed linen and towels was poor but adequate, the wifi was free but intermittent and required you to keep logging back in often.
+The stylish modern accommodation that was promised in this sixty-seven room boutique hotel was a bit dated in my opinion.
+The luxury part was cancelled out by the scuffed walls, patches of peeling paint and dented furniture which gave it a shabby feel.
+I would not expect from a hotel listed at this calibre, especially as it’s only ten years old, built as part of the rebuild of the area after the 2004 tsunami to be in this state.
+There was no air conditioning in any of the corridors, no lift, the quality of bed linen and towels was poor, the wifi was free but intermittent and required you to keep logging back in often.

-My favourite part of this hotel was Surface, the open-air rooftop bar which offered fabulous views across the coconut palm lined beach and was perfect for enjoying sundowners and light bites whilst watching the sunset and the many paragliders over the beach.
+My favourite part of this hotel was Surface, the open-air rooftop bar which offered fabulous views across the coconut palm lined beach.
+It was perfect for enjoying sundowners and light bites whilst watching the sunset and the many paraglider’s over the beach.
 Breakfast, which was included in our package, was served in the all-day dining Current of The Sea restaurant located on the ground floor.
 The selection was quite limited but it did offer both international and Thai cuisine.
-The outdoor terrace was a nice place to enjoy an alfresco breakfast overlooking the second pool, the restaurant (which is also open to the public) also served lunch, dinner and an extensive wine selection but we didn’t try any of this due to being out and about.
+The outdoor terrace was a nice place to enjoy an alfresco breakfast overlooking the second pool, the restaurant (which is also open to the public) also served lunch, dinner and had an extensive wine list.

 The Nitty Gritty